NSLS-II/scientific-python-cookiecutter/docs/source/ci.rst

 on the subject.
 To summarize, CI speeds development by checking out your code on a fresh, clean server, installing your software, running the tests, and reporting the results.
-This helps you ensure that your code will work on your colleague's computer---that is doesn't accidentally depend on some local detail of your machine.
+This helps you ensure that your code will work on your colleague's computer---that it doesn't accidentally depend on some local detail of your machine.
 It also creates a clear, public record of whether the tests passed or failed, so if things are accidentally broken (say, while you are on vacation) you can trace when the breaking change occurred.